stuartlynne/racedb_qlmux/README.md

 ## docker-racedb/docker-compose-808N.yml

 These implement one or more *RaceDB* services.

-These are copies of the original docker-compse.yml files from *RaceDB* with the *postgres* portion removed, and each specifying a different host port to use, and a different *racedb-808N.env* file.
-The *.env* file contains the RFID reader configuration.
+Each can be configured to use a different *RFID_READER_HOST*.

 ## postgres/docker-compose-primary.yml